 The amount of down material is another crucial factor for deciding the best sleeping bag.
 As the down material used increases, the bag gets warmer.
 However, it also attributes to the weight of the bag.
 The minimum down fills for a suitable sleeping bag for the high altitude climbing adventures is 750.

-A climbing backpack is your primary storage options when you set out for your expedition.
+A climbing backpack is your primary storage option when you set out for your expedition.
 The backpacks first carry the gears to the base camp and then from the base camp to the summit.

 The major factors you need to consider while purchasing a climbing backpack is the comfort and weight capacity.
 You need to carry the bag on your back all day, so it has to be extremely comfortable.
 The storage options and the weight capacity of the backpack determine how much gear you can carry.